thundergolfer/sudkamp-langs-machines-python/README.md

 All the algorithms from Sudkamp's [Languages and Machines](http://www.amazon.com/Languages-Machines-Introduction-Computer-Science/dp/0321322215) implemented in *Python 3*.

+**Note:** If you prefer *Java*, the same work is being done in that language over in [thundergolfer/sudkamp-langs-machines-java](https://github.com/thundergolfer/sudkamp-langs-machines-java).

 ## Contributing

 You are welcome to fork this repo in order to complete unimplemented algorithms or to improve on the existing ones.
 Please try to stick as close to the pseudo-code from the book.